UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 Many jobs cycling between `Rq` and `Rr` generally means there is a dodgy compute node which is failing pre-job checks, but is free so everything tries to run there.
 In this case, let us know and we will investigate.

 If a job stays in `t` or `dr` state for a long time, the node it was on is likely to be unresponsive - again let us know and we'll investigate.

+For array jobs, the first task in queue will be in status `qw` and the rest in `hqw`.
+Once the task in `qw` changes to `r`, another task from the ones in `hqw` will go to `qw` status and then `r`.
+This process will repeat until complete all the tasks in the array.
+While the queueing is done sequentially, this doesn't mean the tasks will run sequentially too.
+There can be multiple tasks of an array job running in parallel.

 A job in `Eqw` will remain in that state until you delete it - you should first have a look at what the error was with `qexplain`.